bodywork-ml/bodywork-pipeline-with-mlflow/README.md

 ### Step 4 - Deploy the Pipeline

-To test the ML pipeline, using a workflow-controller running on your local machine and interacting with your Kubernetes cluster, run,
+To trigger the deployment run,

 ```text
 $ bodywork deployment create \